aserto-dev/aserto-ruby/README.md

 ```

 ### Resource
-A resource can be any structured data that the authorization policy uses to evaluate decisions.
+A resource can be any structured data the authorization policy uses to evaluate decisions.
 By default, middleware does not include a resource in authorization calls.

 This behaviour can be overwritten by providing a custom function: